Dianne Shannon Resumé

-Becoming an art therapist brought together some of my favourite interests – art, writing, culture, and psychology – in an exploration of how creative expression helps us better understand why we do the things we do, and, how the creative process can help us work toward our personal and interpersonal goals.
-Art therapy training is a two year, graduate-level program that I completed with honours from the Kutenai Art Therapy Institute in Nelson, BC.
+Becoming an art therapist brought together some of my favourite interests – art, writing, culture, and psychology – in an exploration of how creative expression helps us better understand why we do the things we do.

 Youth mural project with artist Sheldon Louis, Ki-Low-Na Friendship Centre, Kelowna